---

 ## AI Cover Letters for Startup Jobs: What's Different

-1. **Mission alignment language.** Naming the company's actual mission, not the job title.
+1. **Mission alignment:** the company's real mission, not the job title.

-2. **Culture fit signals.** Evidence you read more than the careers page.
+2. **Culture fit:** proof you looked past the careers page.

 ## How to Humanise an AI Cover Letter: 5 Rules

-**Rule 1.
-Kill the generic opener.** "I am writing to express my interest in the \[role\] at \[company\]" is the single most common AI tell.
+**Rule 1, kill the generic opener.** "I am writing to express my interest in the [role] at [company]" is the most common AI tell there is.
+The blank-filled template gives it away instantly.
 Replace it with a specific observation about the company, the role, or a recent decision they made.

-**Rule 2.
-Add one real anecdote.** AI cannot invent your story.
-Drop in a 2-3 sentence story only you can tell: a specific project outcome, a failure that taught you something concrete, a moment you decided this was the work you wanted to do.
+**Rule 2, add one real anecdote.** AI can't invent your story.
+Drop in two or three sentences only you can tell: a specific project outcome, a failure that taught you something, the moment you changed direction.
+This is the single hardest part for a machine to fake, which is exactly why it works.

-**Rule 4.
-Name something specific.** A recent product launch, a funding announcement, the team the role sits in.
-AI output is generic by default.
-Specificity is the cheapest signal of genuine interest.
+**Rule 4, name something specific.** A recent product launch, a funding announcement, the exact team the role sits on.
+Specificity is the cheapest signal of genuine interest you can send.

-**Rule 5.
-Read it aloud before sending.** If you stumble over a sentence, or it sounds like it was written by a committee, rewrite it.
-Five minutes of reading out loud catches more AI-tells than any detector tool.
+**Rule 5, read it aloud before sending.** If you stumble over a sentence, or it sounds committee-written, rewrite it.
+Five minutes of reading aloud catches more AI-tells than any detector tool.
+If you want the underlying letter architecture too, our guide to [cover letter structure and examples](https://www.foundrole.com/blog/how-to-write-a-cover-letter-in-2026-examples-templates) covers the bones.

 ## 4 Things You Should Always Edit Manually

-**The opening sentence.** Generic "I am writing" openers are the most common AI tell.
+**Spot 1, the opening sentence.** "I am writing to..." is the most common AI tell there is.
 Always rewrite this line.
+Always.

-**The closing line.** "I look forward to discussing my qualifications" is the most common AI closer in the wild.
-Replace it with a specific, confident call to action: a date you're available, a question you'd want to discuss, a concrete next step.
+**Spot 4, the closing line.** "I look forward to discussing my qualifications" is the most common AI closer there is.
+Replace it with a specific next step: a date, a question, a concrete action.

 ## Which AI Cover Letter Generator Is Right for You?